-Students considering withdrawing from the college should confer with their advisors, a counselor, or any other staff member at the college to assist the student in resolving the problems.
+Students considering withdrawing from the College should confer with their advisors, a counselor, or any other staff member at the College to assist the student in resolving the problems.

-If a student finds it necessary to withdraw from the college, he or she should meet with the Coordinator of Academic Advisement to complete a Course Withdrawal Form.
+If a student finds it necessary to withdraw from the College, he or she should meet with the Coordinator of Academic Advisement to complete a Course Withdrawal Form.
 If circumstances make it impossible for a student to withdraw in person, he or she must write a letter to the Vice President for Academic Affairs (VPAA) requesting withdrawal.

-Withdrawal from Learning Support
+• Withdrawal from Learning Support

-A student, who wishes to withdraw from a required Learning Support course, must also withdraw from any college level courses in which he or she is enrolled.
+A student who wishes to withdraw from a required Learning Support course must also withdraw from any College level courses in which he or she is enrolled.

-Hardship Withdrawal
+• Hardship Withdrawal

-Hardship Withdrawals may be granted to students who find it necessary to withdraw from classes because of an emergency, a crisis, or an unavoidable circumstance that seriously impedes the student's ability to make academic progress.
+• Hardship Withdrawals may be granted to students who find it necessary to withdraw from classes because of an emergency, a crisis, or an unavoidable circumstance that seriously impedes the student's ability to make academic progress.
 Circumstances warranting a Hardship Withdrawal may include death of a family member, a personal or family member's illness, an injury, or some other crisis.
 Documentation verifying the hardship must be submitted in support of the request for withdrawal.
-Before mid-semester, students may withdraw from classes without failing through the college's course withdrawal procedure.
-However, after mid-semester, course withdrawal without failing will be granted only for hardships through the college's Hardship Withdrawal process.
-Hardship Withdrawal procedures are administered through the Office of Academic Advisement.
+Before mid-semester, students may withdraw from classes without failing through the College's course withdrawal procedure.
+However, after mid-semester, course withdrawal without failing will be granted only for hardships through the College's Hardship Withdrawal process.
+Students must submit an application for a hardship withdrawal within one semester of the end date of the course(s) for which the withdrawal is requested.
+Hardship Withdrawal procedures are administered through the Center for Academic Advising.